Antanas Sileika: Works

-After writing for newspapers and magazines, Sileika published his first novel, Dinner at the End of the World (1994): a speculative story set in the aftermath of global warming.
+After writing for newspapers and magazines, Sileika published his first novel, Dinner at the End of the World (Mosaic Press 1994), a speculative story set in the aftermath of global warming.

-His second book, a collection of linked short stories, Buying On Time (1997) was nominated for both the City of Toronto Book Award and the Stephen Leacock Award for Humour, and was serialized on CBC Radio's Between the Covers.
+His second book, a collection of linked short stories, Buying On Time (Porcupine's Quill 1997) was nominated for both the City of Toronto Book Award and the Stephen Leacock Award for Humour, and was serialized on CBC Radio's Between the Covers.
 The book traces the lives of a family of immigrants to a Canadian suburb between 1950s and 1970s.
 Some of these stories were anthologized in Dreaming Home, Canadian Short Stories, and the Penguin Anthology of Canadian Humour.
 The Lithuanian translation Pirkiniai išsimokėtinai was shortlisted for book of the year in Lithuania in 2014.
-The book was also translated into Chinese.
+The book was also translated into Chinese and Italian.

-His third book, Woman in Bronze (2004), compared the seasonal life of a young man in Czarist Lithuania with his subsequent attempts to succeed as a prominent sculptor in Paris in the twenties.
+His third book, Woman in Bronze (Random House Canada 2004), compared the seasonal life of a young man in Czarist Lithuania with his subsequent attempts to succeed as a prominent sculptor in Paris in the twenties.
 The Lithuanian title is Bonzinė moteris.
+Translated into Chinese.